chen7david/notify-io/README.md

 ```

-### Template Definition Types
+### Schema Definition Types

-Templates are at the core of Notify-IO.
-Here we will take a look at the three types of templates, specifically how they are defined and when what type is used.
-Templates types are distinguished based on the mount of arguments the template function takes.
+Schemas are at the core of Notify-IO.
+Here we will take a look at the three types of Schemas, specifically how they are defined and when what type is used.
+Schema types are distinguished based on the mount of arguments the template function takes.

 The three types are:
 - Constant Template Definition (CTD)